In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 “Considering only positive tax payments gives an incomplete picture of the tax system.
 Some taxes are “refundable” and actually offer credits, such as the Earned Income Tax Credit (EITC) and the Child Tax Credit (CTC).
 These credits can create negative tax liability for households.
 For example, if a household pays $1000 in a given year but receives $1,500 in an earned income tax credit, on balance, they have paid negative taxes.
 Conventional analyses count programs such as the EITC and the CTC as negative taxes, but Saez and Zucman exclude these credits from their analysis, making the tax system look more regressive than other studies show.”

-On a further note, these two economists are key economic advisors to the Elizabeth Warren presidential campaign and this book was written and released to give support to her political objectives, not as scholarly analysis.
+On a further note, these two economists are key economic advisors to the Elizabeth Warren presidential campaign, and this book was written and released to support her political objectives, not as a scholarly analysis.

 I am not defending billionaires or the present tax system.
 A factual claim was made concerning billionaires and taxes.
 Is it true?
-Outside of these two economists, writing with a clearly partisan objective and using unorthodox methods, there is no support for the claim.
-A disdain for billionaires and passion about inequality does not make the claim true.
+Outside of these two economists writing with a clearly partisan objective and using unorthodox methods, there is no support for the claim.
+A disdain for billionaires and a passion about inequality does not make the claim accurate.

 The Keynesian Revolution and Our Empty Economy: We're All Dead (Quotes are from the e-book version.)

 Is economics value-free?
 Can it be?
-Economics emerged alongside other social sciences in the nineteenth century, aspiring to apply the scientific method to the study human behavior.
-Economists draw a distinction between positive and normative economics - positive being descriptive and normative being prescriptive.
+In the nineteenth century, economics emerged alongside other social sciences, aspiring to apply the scientific method to study human behavior.
+Economists distinguish positive and normative economics - positive being descriptive and normative being prescriptive.
 The latter requires value judgments, making it beyond the realm of science.
-While an economist may wish to offer his or her perspective on what should be done, economics eschews prescriptive behavior.
+While an economist may wish to offer their perspective on what should be done, economics eschews prescriptive behavior.
 But is that the way economics works?

 “Economics” Before the Nineteenth Century

-Until the nineteenth century, “economics” was part of moral philosophy - political economy more specifically.
+Until the nineteenth century, "economics" was part of moral philosophy - political economy.
 Philosophers and theologians made normative appeals for economic behavior.
 Human existence has ultimate purposes.
 They inseparably connected their normative prescriptions to teleological realities.
 The authors identify a succession of three ethical paradigms related to economic thought over the millennia.

 Nature paradigm – Classical philosophy.
-“What sets classical thought apart is the idea that nature has purposes, and human excellence consists in fulfilling those purposes.”
+"What sets classical thought apart is the idea that nature has purposes, and human excellence is fulfilling those purposes."
 Wisdom comes from correctly understanding nature and its purposes.
 From this wisdom, we shape our daily affairs, including economic activity.

 Reason paradigm – Born in Enlightenment philosophy.
 “It began with the assumption that human beings are rational, and their economic needs and behaviors can be understood and arranged rationally, so conformity to reason and its purposes (they understood ‘reason’ to include moral reason, including teleology or purposes) was their standard for economic thought.”